Difference Between Fistula and Shunt

 However, if it is left untreated for long in other cases, it may cause heart failure, blood clots, leg pain, and bleeding in the gastrointestinal system.

 It needs to be properly cared for.
-Before being used for dialysis, a surgically made fistula has to mature for 4-6 weeks or more, There are certain risk factors too that lead to the creation of an arteriovenous fistula.
+Before being used for dialysis, a surgically made fistula has to mature for 4-6 weeks or more.
+Certain risk factors, too, lead to the creation of an arteriovenous fistula.

 What is Shunt?